michael-codesjs/neumba/README.md

 yarn install
 ```

-You'll then have to build the **shared** packages, these shared packages are reference by almost every other package and we'll need to be compiled to do so.
+You'll then have to build the **shared** packages, these shared packages are referenced by almost every other package outside the shared layer.
 Do this by running the following command in the workspace directory.
-The shared package contains common functions, types & constants.

 ```shell
 yarn build-shared
 ```

-If you intend to work on this and are like, you'll find yourself changing the shared packages often.
+While working on this, you'll find yourself changing the shared packages often.
 I advice you run the following command to have lerna build the shared packages everytime you make changes to them.

 ```shell
 yarn build-shared:watch